B

 Common Health Issues

-Due to their large size and relative degree of inbreeding, German shepherds and Bernese mountain dog breeds are both prone to a number of health ailments.
-The average lifespan of the Bernese mountain dog is 6 to 8 years while the average lifespan of the German shepherd is 7 to 10 years.
+Due to their large size and relative degree of inbreeding, German shepherds and Bernese mountain dog breeds are both prone to several health ailments.
+The average lifespan of the Bernese mountain dog is 6 to 8 years, while the average lifespan of the German shepherd is 7 to 10 years.

-Hybrid vigor gives these dogs a longer lifespan than either of its parent lines.
+Hybrid vigor gives these dogs a longer lifespan than either of their parent lines.
 Typically, these crossbreeds live 9 to 12 years.
-However, their genetics predispose them to a number of health issues.
+However, their genetics predispose them to several health issues.
 Hip and elbow dysplasia are common problems, as is bloat.
-Bernese shepherds may also be prone to a bleeding disorder called Von Willebrand’s disease, epilepsy, pancreatic insufficiency, certain types of cancers, progressive retinal atrophy and food allergies.
+Bernese shepherds may also be prone to a bleeding disorder called Von Willebrand’s disease, epilepsy, pancreatic insufficiency, certain types of cancers, progressive retinal atrophy, and food allergies.
 Reputable breeders will make sure that genetic testing is done on all puppies they sell to minimize the risks associated with hereditary disorders.
-In summary, the potential health problems of the Bernese shepherd are:

 Temperament